turketwh/csc231core/preparation/module2.md

 	* What *acceptance* of a word means in a non-deterministic finite state machine

 ## Assess
-After completing the work indicated above, answer the questions in the *Preparation Quiz For Module 2* in the course Canvas site by the deadline indicated in Canvas.
+After completing the work indicated above, answer the questions in the *Module 2 Preparation Assessment* in the course Canvas site by the deadline indicated in Canvas.
 Note that most, though not necessarily all, of the questions will be from the *Check your understanding* sections at the end of each chapter of the *Course Reader*.